about sex scenes...

 Where there’s romance between healthy red-blooded adults with beating hearts, emotions, erogenous zones and the bits that fit together as evolution has developed them, there almost inevitably is sex.
 Pretending there isn’t would not just be a copout but inauthentic.
 In my stories the sex, once the protagonists have decided to engage in it, tends to be ‘friendly’.
 Also, when people start up a seriously romantic-sexual relationship, they’re unlikely to skimp on their sexual activities, unless forced to do so by circumstances.
 In the beginning, it’s usually a matter of using every opportunity offering itself to get together for some more very-close-up-and-personal.

+If sex figures in my novels I usually flag it listed below.
 The various classifications you find at the bottom of the pages on this website are meant to reflect the following:

 • Mild sexual elements: reference to activities such as kissing, non-invasive touching and implied impending sexual activity'; sometimes out of the view of the reader.